 Ph.D. in Occupation and Rehabilitation Science Application Requirements

-To be considered for Fall 2019 admission, complete applications must be received by February 4, 2019.
-Applications beyond this date will be accepted, but without guarantee of consideration for Fall 2019 admission.
+To be considered for Fall 2020 admission, we prefer complete applications to be submitted by February 3, 2020.
+Applications beyond this date will be accepted and considered on an individual basis.

 Below are our application requirements and the process for applying to our Occupation and Rehabilitation Science (ORS) Ph.D. program.
 As is common in most graduate programs, the below requirements reflect the minimum standards an applicant must meet.
 Certainly, achievement above the minimum standards will increase the competitiveness of your application.
 If you have any questions about the following application requirements and process, please contact Matt Malcolm, Ph.D.
 Program Director.